swedenconnect/technical-framework/ELN-0607 - Implementation Profile for using DSS in Central Signing Services.md

 source to obtain requested attribute values, as long as the identity assertion provided by the specified Identity Provider is sufficient to uniquely identify the signer.
-The Sign Requester MAY provide one or more SAML EntityID identifiers of Attribute Authorities in `<AttributeAuthority>` elements, which could be used to obtain an attribute value for the requested attribute.
+The Sign Requester MAY provide one or more SAML entityID identifiers of Attribute Authorities in `<AttributeAuthority>` elements, which could be used to obtain an attribute value for the requested attribute.